Park Ji-hoon

-Early life and education
+Early life

 Park Ji-hoon was born on May 29, 1999, in Masan Province in South Korea.
-Although he comes from Gyeongsang Province, Park has lived in Seoul since he was seven years old.
-He graduated from National Middle School of Traditional Arts, where he majored in musical theatre.
+Originally from Gyeongsang Province, Park has lived in Seoul since he was seven years old.
+He graduated from National Middle School of Traditional Arts, where he majored in musical theater.
 Park majored in broadcasting arts at School of Performing Arts Seoul and graduated in January 2018.
 Park was accepted into Chung-Ang University's Department of Theater for 2018.